-- Operations
+- Results of Operations

+- Liquidity and Capital Adequacy

 - Risk Management

-- Liquidity and Capital Adequacy

 We reviewed Ginnie Mae's process for developing and supporting performance measures included in the Overview and D&A sections of its annual report.
-We noted that for some performance measures, the data used were as of periods prior to the end of the fiscal year because this was considered by Ginnie Mae to be the best available information.
-In addition, working with KPMG, we determined that the financial data presented were not inconsistent with the financial statements.
+Working with KPMG, we determined that the financial data presented with the performance measures were not inconsistent with the financial statements.
 Our review disclosed that for the financial performance measures assessed, Ginnie Mae complied with OMB requirements to document and support financial and statistical information presented in the D&A.